 Satisfies Cultural Literacy requirement: No

 Satisfies General Education requirement: No

-Grading options: A-F (default), audit
+Grading options: A-F (default), P-NP, audit

 Prerequisite / Concurrent

 Establishes an introduction to understanding symphonic, chamber and solo instrumental and vocal genres from pre-renaissance through the contemporary music of our time.
 Prerequisites/concurrent: WR 115 or equivalent placement test scores.
 Audit available.

 Upon successful completion students should be able to: